BoLS logo Today's Tabletop & RPG News

 Mechanically this translates to resistance to cold damage, and the ability Stone’s Endurance which lets you use your reaction to roll a d12 and add your Con modifier to reduce the damage from an attack.
 You can do this [proficiency bonus] times per day.

-They can pick from either +2/+1 or +1/+1/+1 to their ability scores.
+This D&D race can pick from either +2/+1 or +1/+1/+1 to their ability scores.
 And Goliaths play a little more aggressively.
 They want to be in there, taking damage so they can use Stone’s Endurance.
-It doesn’t matter the class, just as long as you can take a hit or two.
-Which works whether you’re playing a sword-and-board Fighter or an Abjurist Wizard-tank.
+It doesn’t matter the class, just as long as you can take a hit or two, which works whether you’re playing a sword-and-board Fighter or an Abjurist Wizard-tank.

 Half-Elf